0%

 Verify:

-#When Claude Desktop + Descope Is NOT the Right Choice
+When Claude Desktop + Descope Is NOT the Right Choice

-#How Do I Add Role-Based Access Control (RBAC) to My AI Agent with Descope?
+How Do I Add Role-Based Access Control (RBAC) to My AI Agent with Descope?

 Step 1: Define Roles and Assign to Users in Descope

-4. Click "Add Role" and type a new role name (e.g., payment_processor, admin, analyst).
+4. Click Add Role and type a role name – payment_processor, admin, analyst – whatever makes sense for your app.

 Step 2: Retrieve and Utilize Roles in Your AI Agent

-# In your run_agent function or similar:
+# In your run_agent function, or wherever you handle operations:

 def run_agent_with_rbac(user_session, claude_api_key):